junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Cas grunts a groan under his lips, complaining about his distraction.
 Dean makes a chuckling sound in his throat, putting his full attention back to Cas, ignoring the world now.

 Cas's body is warm and solid in his touch, his tongue soft and gentle, his dark hairs intertwined with his fingers, reminding Dean of the time when his fingers were winded up with Cas's astonishingly beautiful starry-black wings and feathers.
 He tastes the clean earthy taste in Cas's mouth, reminded of the wet fresh air after a hot summer afternoon downpour.
-He hears his heartbeat, his small moaning sound.
-Dean uses all his senses to feel Cas, wondering if he still can share Cas's angelic senses, if he would feel him differently, if Cas feels him differently.
+He feels the vibration from his heartbeat through the skin, he hears his small moaning sound in the throat.
+Dean uses all his senses to feel Cas, wondering if he would feel him differently if he could have angelic senses just for a minute for this, if Cas feels him differently.

-The world is forgotten at moments like this, all Dean can think of is Cas, and their future.
-And Cas, by the calm happy look on his face, the eyelashes quivering like butterfly's wings, is the same.
+The world is forgotten at moments like this, all Dean can think of is Cas, and those infinite literally world-saving earth-turning futures ahead of them.
+And Cas, by the calm happy look on his face, the eyelashes quivering like butterfly's wings, is thinking the same.

 The kiss is not broken until way after the world falls silent.